 The VDS has been reviewed and together with the guide lines, incorporated into The Plan as supporting information.
 It is recognised that by incorporating the VDS into The Plan, gives it added importance and 'weight' in planning terms.
-Furthermore, HDC in the draft local plan of July 2017 states under GD8.1 that: 'the Council encourages neighbourhood plans to develop appropriate design guides, through incorporation of Village Design Statements......'.
+Furthermore, HLP Policy GD8 Good design in development states that: 'the Council encourages neighbourhood plans to develop appropriate design guides, through incorporation of Countryside Design Summaries, Village Design Statements or specific policies into the neighbourhood plans.'